The classroom-based Bachelor of Science degree in Special Education at Appalachian

 - Minimum of 30 transfer credit hours

-- Before finishing this program, you must also have met Appalachian’s General Education requirements.
+- Before beginning your Clinical Internship, you must also have met Appalachian’s General Education requirements.

 - Admission to Teacher Education is required by the end of the first year in the program.